OpenEvalProject/evals/manuscripts/elife-04288/v1/manuscript.md

 But, is Hsp104 enzymatic activity required for this curing, or is its asymmetric localization alone sufficient?
 As noted above, when cells are treated with GdnHCl before thermal stress, Hsp104 localization to cytoplasmic foci and asymmetric retention are both reduced (Figure 5D, Figure 4—figure supplement 1F).
 However, we reasoned the Hsp104 association with its substrates would be dynamic and modulated by its ATPase cycle.
 Indeed, blocking the ATPase activity of Hsp104 after thermal stress with a 90-min treatment with GdnHCl failed to reduce Hsp104-GFP localization to cytoplasmic foci (Figure 4—figure supplement 1F) or its asymmetric retention (Figure 5D), presumably because the chaperone bound to heat-induced substrates but was unable to release them once inhibited with GdnHCl.
 Despite the asymmetric localization of Hsp104-GFP under these conditions, [PSI+]Weak curing was reduced by nearly 50% (Figure 4—figure supplement 1G).
 Thus, both Hsp104 asymmetric localization and activity are required to induce [PSI+]Weak curing following thermal stress.

-## Cell-cycle stage and substrate-chaperone dynamics impact amyloid resolution
+### Cell-cycle stage and substrate-chaperone dynamics impact amyloid resolution

-The distribution of Hsp104-GFP in a population of [
+The distribution of Hsp104-GFP in a population of [PSI+]Weak cells that had been exposed to 40°C was very complex in contrast to the normal distribution of Hsp104-GFP at 30°C (Figure 5F), suggesting that subpopulations of cells were differentially retaining the chaperone.
+One source of heterogeneity in the population was cell-cycle stage, as our experiments used asynchronous cultures (Figure 6A).
+To determine if cell-cycle stage at the time of thermal stress impacted Hsp104 partitioning and explained this heterogeneity, we arrested cells in G1 with α-factor or at the G2/M transition with nocodazole (Amon, 2002), exposed these cultures to 40°C incubation, and analyzed them by flow cytometry.
+Treatment with α-factor (Figure 6B) and nocodazole (Figure 6C) efficiently synchronized cultures at the non-budded or large-budded stages, respectively, and did not alter Hsp104 protein levels or localization relative to the asynchronous culture at 30°C (Figure 6—figure supplement 1A,B).
+At 40°C, Hsp104-GFP protein levels increased to similar extents in the asynchronous and arrested cultures (Figure 6—figure supplement 1A), and its localization to cytoplasmic foci was similar in all cases (Figure 6—figure supplement 1B).
+By flow cytometry, the distribution of Hsp104-GFP in the α-factor arrested culture remained normal (Figure 6D), but in the nocodazole-arrested culture, this distribution became bimodal (Figure 6E), indicating that Hsp104-GFP asymmetry is established immediately, even before cell division.

 ![Figure 6.](https://cdn.elifesciences.org/articles/04288/elife-04288-fig6-v1.jpg)

-**Figure 6.:** (A) Single cells from an asynchronous WT [PSI]+Weak culture (SLL2600) were scored for morphology following bright-field imaging by microscopy: unbudded (black), tiny bud (dark gray), small bud (gray), medium bud (light gray), large bud (white). n = 153.
+**Figure 6.:** (A) Single cells from an asynchronous WT [PSI+]Weak culture (SLL2600) were scored for morphology following bright-field imaging by microscopy: unbudded (black), tiny bud (dark gray), small bud (gray), medium bud (light gray), large bud (white). n = 153.
 (B) α-factor-arrested cultures were analyzed as in (A) over time after release. n ≥ 250.
 (C) Nocodazole-arrested cultures were analyzed as in (A) over time after release. n ≥ 175.
 (D) A [PSI+]Weak HSP104GFP strain (SY2126) released from α-factor arrest was incubated at 40°C (solid black lines) for 30 min before analysis by flow cytometry.
 100,000 cells were analyzed per sample.
 (E) A [PSI+]Weak HSP104GFP strain (SY2126) released from nocodazole arrest was incubated at at 40°C (black lines) for 30 min before analysis by flow cytometry.
 100,000 cells were analyzed per sample.
 (F) α-factor-arrested cultures (SLL2600) were incubated at 40°C for 30 min immediately or 30 min after release, and curing was quantified by colony color phenotype after plating on YPD at 30°C. Data represent means; error bars represent standard deviations; n = 3; p = 0.0255 by unpaired t-test.
-(G) Nocodazole-arrested cultures (SLL2600) were incubated at 40°C for 30 min immediately or 30 min after release, and curing was quantified colony color phenotype after plating on YPD at 30°C. Data represent means; error bars represent standard deviations; n = 3; p = 0.0263 by unpaired t-test.DOI: http://dx.doi.org/10.7554/eLife.04288.013
+(G) Nocodazole-arrested cultures (SLL2600) were incubated at 40°C for 30 min immediately or 30 min after release, and curing was quantified colony color phenotype after plating on YPD at 30°C. Data represent means; error bars represent standard deviations; n = 3; p = 0.0263 by unpaired t-test.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/04288/elife-04288-fig6-figsupp1-v1.jpg)

 **Figure 6—figure supplement 1.:** (A) Lysates were isolated from asynchronous, α-factor-arrested, or nocodazole-arrested [PSI+]Weak cultures (SLL2600) following incubation at 30°C (black) or 40°C (white) for 30 min, and the levels of Hsp104 were determined by quantitative immunoblotting following SDS-PAGE.
 Data represent means; error bars represent standard deviations; n = 3.
 (B) Asynchronous, α-factor-arrested, and nocodazole-arrested [PSI+]Weak HSP104GFP (SY2126) cultures were treated for 90 min at 30°C or 40°C and imaged by microscopy.
-Scale bar = 2 μm.DOI: http://dx.doi.org/10.7554/eLife.04288.014
+Scale bar = 2 μm.

 We next assessed the impact of cell-cycle stage on [PSI+]Weak curing at elevated temperature.
 Arrest, without exposure to elevated temperature, did not induce curing (Figure 6F,G).
 In α-factor arrested cells, exposure to 40°C at release inefficiently cured [PSI+]Weak (∼15%; Figure 6F), but in nocodazole-arrested cells, curing was nearly quantitative (∼90%; Figure 6G) consistent with the asymmetric localization of Hsp104-GFP in the latter but not the former case (Figure 6D,E).
 These observations suggest that cells at the end of the cell cycle are more sensitive to curing at elevated temperature than those at the beginning of the cell cycle.
 To test this idea, we released cultures from arrest and, after 30 min of growth at 30°C, exposed them to 40°C. For the culture originally arrested with α-factor, sensitivity to curing at elevated temperature increased (Figure 6F) as cells progressed into the late stages of the cell cycle (Figure 6B), and for the culture originally arrested with nocodazole, this sensitivity declined (Figure 6G) with cell-cycle progression (Figure 6C).
 Thus, curing occurs most efficiently when cells at a late stage of the cell cycle are exposed to elevated temperature.

 Our earlier experiments linked curing to the asymmetric retention of Hsp104 at elevated temperature (Figure 5).
 To determine if cell-cycle stage impacts this asymmetry, we analyzed Hsp104-GFP distribution in mother–daughter pairs resulting from the growth and division of unbudded cells isolated from asynchronous cultures that were exposed to elevated temperatures.
 In comparison with budded cells, Hsp104-GFP retention was significantly reduced at all temperatures when unbudded cells were exposed to elevated temperature, but the magnitude of the effect was most severe for conditions that induced curing (30°C→40°C and 37°C→40°C; Figure 5A, orange), indicating a cell-cycle stage dependence on Hsp104-GFP retention at elevated temperature.

-Because cell-cycle stage did not obviously alter the engagement of Hsp104-GFP with protein aggregates accumulating at elevated temperature (
+Because cell-cycle stage did not obviously alter the engagement of Hsp104-GFP with protein aggregates accumulating at elevated temperature (Figure 6—figure supplement 1B), the more efficient partitioning of Hsp104-GFP and the reduced curing in unbudded cells could reflect the resolution of heat-induced protein aggregates and thereby the release of Hsp104-GFP during the extended time before cell division in comparison with budded cells.
+Indeed, nearly 100% of cells contained Hsp104-GFP foci immediately after thermal stress (Figure 7A) but only ∼80% still contained foci when cell division re-initiated ∼150 min after incubation at 40°C (Figure 7A).
+Thus, the relative timing of substrate release and cell division could contribute to Hsp104 asymmetric retention and thereby curing.
+Consistent with this idea, 60% of unbudded cells, which are inefficiently cured (Figure 6F), resolved Hsp104-GFP foci prior to cell division (Figure 7B [165–210 min], Figure 7C), allowing the partitioning of the chaperone (Figures 7B and 5A, orange).
+In budded cells, which are efficiently cured (Figure 6G), only ∼8% of cells had resolved heat-induced Hsp104-GFP foci by the time the cell divided (Figure 7B [105 min], Figure 7C), leading to the asymmetric retention of Hsp104-GFP (Figures 7B and 5A, gray).
+Together, these observations indicate that Hsp104 is retained in cells exposed to elevated temperature if it is unable to resolve its heat-induced substrates prior to cell division.
+Because sensitivity to curing at elevated temperature correlated with cell-cycle stage (Figure 6F,G) and Hsp104-GFP localization to these cytoplasmic foci (Figure 5), substrate–chaperone dynamics must create a temporal limitation on proteostasis capacity.

 ![Figure 7.](https://cdn.elifesciences.org/articles/04288/elife-04288-fig7-v1.jpg)

-**Figure 7.:** (A) The number of [PSI]+Weak HSP104GFP (SY2126) cells containing fluorescent foci was quantified in cultures recovering at 30°C over time following a 90 min incubation at 40°C (white).
+**Figure 7.:** (A) The number of [PSI+]Weak HSP104GFP (SY2126) cells containing fluorescent foci was quantified in cultures recovering at 30°C over time following a 90 min incubation at 40°C (white).
 Colony forming units in these cultures were quantified by plating (black).
 Data represent means; error bars represent standard deviations; n = 3.
-(B) [PSI]+Weak HSP104GFP cells (SY2126) treated for 30 min at 40°C and imaged over time in a microfluidics chamber are shown.
+(B) [PSI+]Weak HSP104GFP cells (SY2126) treated for 30 min at 40°C and imaged over time in a microfluidics chamber are shown.
 Cells that were budded at the time of thermal stress are outlined in white, while unbudded cells are outlined in orange.
 Solid lines mark mothers, and dotted lines mark daughters.
 Scale bar = 1 µm.
-(C) A [PSI]+Weak HSP104GFP strain (SY2126) was imaged over time in a microfluidics at 30°C after a 30 min incubation at 40°C chamber.
+(C) A [PSI+]Weak HSP104GFP strain (SY2126) was imaged over time in a microfluidics at 30°C after a 30 min incubation at 40°C chamber.
 Budded or unbudded cells were scored at the first cell division for the presence or absence of fluorescent aggregates.
-Data represent means; error bars represent standard deviations; n = 3; p = 0.0005 by unpaired t-test.DOI: http://dx.doi.org/10.7554/eLife.04288.015
+Data represent means; error bars represent standard deviations; n = 3; p = 0.0005 by unpaired t-test.

 ## Discussion

-In
+In Saccharomyces cerevisiae, expression of the molecular chaperone Hsp104, even at its low basal level, reduces organismal fitness at the normal growth temperature; however, survival at elevated temperatures is absolutely dependent on Hsp104, whose expression is induced to high levels by heat shock (Sanchez et al., 1992; Escusa-Toret et al., 2013).
+Thus, cell-based limitations must finely tune proteostasis capacity not only to control protein misfolding induced by stress but also to allow normal protein folding in the absence of these challenges (Morimoto, 2008).
+Using the yeast prion [PSI+] as a model to understand the in vivo interactions between amyloid and PQC pathways, we have uncovered one such pathway.
+While [PSI+]Weak is mitotically stable at the normal growth temperature (∼3% loss) (Derkatch et al., 1996), a transient sub-lethal thermal stress induces quantitative curing (Figure 1 and Figure 8) through the disassembly of existing Sup35 amyloid by Hsp104 (Figures 1, 2 and 8).
+Our studies indicate that the increase in Hsp104 expression at elevated temperature alone is not sufficient to induce Sup35 amyloid resolution and [PSI+]Weak curing (Figures 1, 3).
+Rather, Hsp104 must engage heat-induced protein aggregates for a period that exceeds the time to the next cell division (Figures 7, 8).
+As a result, Hsp104 is asymmetrically localized to the cells that experienced the thermal stress (Figures 5, 8), and this increase in chaperone accumulation, along with its activity, promotes curing in the same cells (Figures 5, 8).
+Thus, chaperone spatial engagement, substrate processing dynamics, and partitioning during cell division represent cell based limitations on proteostasis capacity.

 ![Figure 8.](https://cdn.elifesciences.org/articles/04288/elife-04288-fig8-v1.jpg)

 **Figure 8.:** Upon thermal stress, cellular proteins (green) misfold and aggregate, leading to the induction and recruitment of Hsp104 (barrel).
 If thermal stress occurs in unbudded cells (1), these aggregates are resolved prior to cell division, allowing the partitioning of Hsp104 to both mother (black) and daughter (gray) cells (left).
 If thermal stress occurs in budded cells (2), heat-induced aggregates persist upon cell division (3), leading to the asymmetric retention of Hsp104 in mother cells.
-Both heat-induced aggregates (green) and Sup35 amyloid (blue corkscrews) are resolved in cells accumulating high levels of Hsp104, leading to curing (red, 4).DOI: http://dx.doi.org/10.7554/eLife.04288.016
+Both heat-induced aggregates (green) and Sup35 amyloid (blue corkscrews) are resolved in cells accumulating high levels of Hsp104, leading to curing (red, 4).

 Metazoans lack an Hsp104 homolog (Torrente and Shorter, 2013), but disaggregase activity has also recently been linked to a multi-component system in yeast comprised of Hsp110, Hsp70, and Hsp40, and this activity is conserved in the C. elegans and human homologs of these chaperones (Shorter, 2011; Rampelt et al., 2012; Mattoo et al., 2013).
 This system is largely ineffective in the disaggregation of amyloid in vitro (Shorter, 2011) but can promote the slow disassembly of amyloid from fiber ends in the presence of small heat shock proteins, such as Hsp26 and Hsp42 from yeast or HspB5 from humans (Duennwald et al., 2012).
 Like Hsp104 in yeast, Hsp110 localizes to foci containing misfolded protein in human cells following thermal stress (Rampelt et al., 2012) and interacts with protein amyloids in vivo (Ishihara et al., 2003; Wang et al., 2009; Olzscha et al., 2011), raising the possibility that Hsp110 engagement with stress-induced substrates could also promote its activity toward amyloidogenic substrates in vivo.